IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 - Set x, x_dot and theta to 0 for initial conditions. theta mode in FFT plot represents theta_dot.
 Eg. go to 100s to 150s in experimental FFT plot and identify theta_dot at 100s.
 Set as initial condition in NN script.
 Generate data from 100 to 150s the predict driving force based on 50s time duration and window_size = 50s.
 - Collaborators will get back on FFT conversion to make frequency same units as original expt data.
 To ensure scale is consistent.
 - Try driving_force functions in x*theta, x**2*theta, jnp.sin(theta_dot)
 - Change sampling frequency from 2000 to 100.
 Then reduce csv data by 20 times, take 1 point per 20 data points.
 Reproduce FFT plot and compare with collaborators' plot.

+## Updates 26/7/2025
+- Finished downsampling experimental data.
+FFT plot shows theta mode but not x mode.
+Increased window_size from 100 to 200 to accomodate for downsampling.
+- Explored window_size and fs for FFT plot of simulated data.
+For window_size = 10 and 50 and fs = 50, frequency distribution in FFT plot looks more discretized.
+- Inserted negative sign in front of first ODE.
+- Used window_size = 10 and fs = 50 for NN. window_size = 50 too large for mini batching method.
+Results: nan.
+Requires further tuning.
+- Explored driving_force = x*theta for original mini batching NN.
+After 20+ epochs nan also appears.
+- Scaling/normalization suggested by Xianfeng was already done in my code.
+- Not yet started with experimental data is tuning for NN must first be improved.